 stand on top of them instead of cowering behind cos

-everything feels lighter at the top of the mountain
+everything feels lighter at the top of the mountain.

-and the climb is always worth it
+And the climb is always worth it,

 the strain at the back of your legs

-can remind you of how far you’ve come
+can remind you of how far you’ve come,

 and fresh water from the falls